xXleowXx/gitlab-charts/doc/installation/cloud/index.md

 Support for multiple architectures, including AArch64/ARM64, is under active development.
 See [issue 2899](https://gitlab.com/gitlab-org/charts/gitlab/-/issues/2899) for more information.

-NOTE:
-Disabling the in-chart NGINX Ingress Controller (`nginx-ingress.enabled=false`), allows the use of Kubernetes 1.16 or later.
-Alternatively, using version 1.2.1 (`nginx-ingress.controller.image.tag=v1.2.1`) allows the use of Kubernetes 1.19 or later.

 - For cluster topology recommendations for an environment, see the [reference architectures](https://docs.gitlab.com/ee/administration/reference_architectures/#available-reference-architectures).
 - For an example of tuning the resources to fit in a 3 vCPU 12 GB cluster, see the